Bofors gun 1946

 Queen Mary Trailer – towed by a Bedford/Crossley or Commer truck.
 The trailer was used to recover crashed aircraft.
-Our trailer is currently undergoing restoration.
+Our trailer has recently been sold.

 Queen Mary 2 - built on an original Queen Mary trailer chassis, recently retrieved from a neighbour's back garden is the 'new' Queen Mary.
 It is our intention to use this to display some of our archive materials.